Tales from Topographic Oceans: Early reviews

-The album received an initial divided reception from British critics.
+The album initially received a divided reaction from British critics.
 Robert Sheldon for The Times termed the music as "rockophonic", and selected "The Ancient" as a piece of music that "will be studied twenty-five years hence as a turning point in modern music".
 The Guardian newspaper thought Anderson's "high-pitched and carefully modulated voice ... seemed at ease and control".
 Steve Peacock reviewed the album and a live performance of it for Sounds magazine using the headlines "Wishy washy tales from the deep" and "Close to boredom".
 Critic and Yes biographer Chris Welch reviewed the album for Melody Maker and wrote: "It is a fragmented masterpiece, assembled with loving care and long hours in the studio.
 Brilliant in patches, but often taking far too long to make its various points, and curiously lacking in warmth or personal expression".
 He thought "Ritual" brought the "first enjoyable moments" of the entire album, "where Alan's driving drums have something to grip on to and the lyrics of la la la speak volumes.
 But even this cannot last long and cohesion is lost once more to the gods of drab self-indulgence."
 For New Musical Express, Steve Clarke, who had listened to the album for two months and saw the band perform the album live once, declared the album "a great disappointment", coming from the strength of Close to the Edge and notes the "colour and excitement" that the group usually puts on their albums was missing.
 He thought Wakeman's abilities were restricted, and a lack of "positive construction" in the music which too often loses itself to "a wash of synthetic sounds".
 Howe's guitar adopts the same tone as Wakeman's keyboards, which bored Clarke, but Anderson was praised in helping carry the music through with his "frail, pure and at times very beautiful" voice.
 Clarke concluded with a hope of Yes making a return to "real songs" which demonstrate their musicianship better.